hpharsh17/TTS_free/README.md

 # TTS_free

-A simple web interface that converts user provided text to speech using `gTTS`.
+A simple web interface that converts user provided text to speech using `pyttsx3`.
 The web page now uses [Bootstrap](https://getbootstrap.com/) for a cleaner UI.

-The interface offers several language options including Hindi and Gujarati, as well as multiple voice selections based on Google TTS domains.
+The interface now lets you choose the gender of the voice (male or female).

 ## Setup